-- knowing what class activities are on which school day (for example, which day is sport or library). - making sure they are ready for each school day: uniform, books, bag, lunch. - chatting with family, a teacher or trusted adult if they have concerns about attending school, or something is making it difficult to get to school. - asking a teacher for help if schoolwork is challenging.
+- knowing what class activities are on which school day (for example, which day is sport or library). - making sure they are ready for each school day: uniform, books, bag, lunch. - chatting with family, a friend or teacher if they have concerns about attending school, or something is making it difficult to get to school. - asking a teacher for help if schoolwork is challenging.